SivaTejaswi20/git_project/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### Add the tasks to be solved
+List of tasks to be done as part of this project: